DoviniJ/GxEprsDummy/README.md

 ```
 Q_out.gxe.sum - This contains GWEIS summary statistics of all interaction SNP effects, when the outcome is quantitative.

 In addition to the output files, users can assign the function to an object and call each component in the output files separately.
-See the topic GWEIS_quantitative in manual.pdf for examples.
+See the topic GWEIS_quantitative (page 9) in manual.pdf for examples.

 **Command**
 ```